 Ever since she was a baby, Crystle has been around dogs.
 She never thought she would find one that she would love more than her childhood dog, Scottie.
 Then she fostered (and eventually adopted) a special dog named Zeke.
 She saw what fostering and volunteering at a dog rescue could do for not only herself, but also for the dogs in need.
 In the summer of 2013, Crystle was laid off of work.
 With all this free time she decided to start becoming more involved with dog rescues.
 She started transporting for Wags and Walks and then began to get more and more responsibilities.
 Crystle spends time at our local shelters choosing some of the dogs Wags and Walks rescues.

 Megan, a dog lover like the rest of the team, was horrified by reports that thousands of homeless dogs in Sochi were being euthanized due to the 2014 Olympics.
 When she attended the Winter Olympics in 2014 and witnessed the awful conditions the dogs were in, she and a few other friends decided to take action and rescue some of the Sochi dogs.
 After the dogs made it back to the USA they were adopted by wonderful forever families!
 Witnessing the world wide homeless dog epidemic, Megan wanted to be more involved in dog rescue in her local are of Los Angeles.
 After volunteering at NKLA she found Wags and Walks, started fostering dogs and fell in love with the process.
 After a year of fostering, Megan and her husband Jeff decided to adopt one of their foster dogs named "Bug"- now "Bo."
 Megan wanted to help Wags and Walks save even more dogs and saw how quickly the rescue was growing so she asked if she could take on more responsibilities.
 Megan helps identify dogs for Wags & Walks to rescue and pinch hits however she can and whenever she can to help keep the organization move forward.

 Growing up in a house full of dogs, Kathryn has been an animal-lover since day one.
 She began volunteering at a young age, which eventually developed into an internship throughout college with a local Detroit rescue.
 After being exposed to the shelter conditions in Detroit, Kathryn knew that rescue is where she wanted to be.
 When she graduated college, she worked as a Marketing & Events Coordinator based out of Pontiac, Michigan.
 This is where she adopted the first dog of her own - a black pittie named Jax!
 Prior to moving to Los Angeles, Kathryn met fellow Wags and Walks team member, Kimmy Kovacs, who insisted Kathryn join Lesley and the Wags & Walks team!
 Less than a week after moving, Kathryn knew she met her match!
-Kathryn is now the Volunteer and Development Coordinator for Wags & Walks.
-She hopes to continue to grow with Wags & Walks and develop strong relationships within the community and all of our dedicated volunteers.
+Kathryn is now the Adoption coordinator helping find the best homes for our amazing dogs.

 Kelly has always had a soft spot for animals of all shapes and sizes - she grew up with two dogs as well as many hamsters, birds, hermit crabs and even a caterpillar!
 Yet for some crazy reason that even she doesn't remember, she was very afraid of dogs in her early 20s - but thanks to an awesome coworker and his adorable dog, she quickly conquered her fear and is more in love with our furry friends than ever!
-After Kelly and her husband Charlie adopted Clyne (pictured) from Wags and Walks in July 2014, she knew she wanted to become a volunteer and she is now the head of the Social Media team.
-Most of the posts on Facebook are by Kelly and she also helps create GoFundMe pages, fliers for adoption events, updates to Facebook albums and much more!
-She'll also help out with fundraisers whenever she is able.
-You're likely to see Kelly at any of our adoption events or fundraisers - unless she's catching up on sleep after her super-busy weeks at work!
+After Kelly and her husband Charlie adopted Clyne (pictured) from Wags and Walks in July 2014, she knew she wanted to become a volunteer and now coordinates our Facebook account and all of our litter reunions!

 A huge fan and advocate of the bully breeds, it is no surprise that Kayla grew up with big dogs.
 Her first dogs were Rottweilers and now she’s the proud Mom of a blue nose pit bull.
 Ever since adopting Blue with her Fiancé in the winter of 2014 she has been on a mission to change the perception of this misunderstood breed.
 Kayla actually applied for another puppy through Wags and Walks and Kimmy recruited her.
 If you follow us on Instagram you have already seen her work.
-Kayla is also a serial foster Mom, Auction Chairman and helps at most of our events.
+Kayla is also a serial foster mom.

 Rachel has loved animals ever since she was a little girl.
 Her first pet was a white rat, and soon after that her family got their first dog, a Wheaten Terrier named Maggie.
 Ever since Maggie came into Rachel's life when she was 7 years old, she has loved dogs more than anything.
 Rachel discovered Wags and Walks through Instagram, which is where she eventually found the Wags dog that she adopted.
 After adopting her dog Winnie and finding the incredible team at Wags and Walks, Rachel began volunteering and is now part of the social media team, helping other dog lovers find their perfect match.
 Nothing makes Rachel happier than playing a small part in saving a dog's life and bringing happiness home to their new forever family.